syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Loading the complex type property values in autocomplete editor

-You can display the complex type property values in autocomplete editor by using the `DisplyMemberPath` and `SelectedValuePath` properties of `DataFormAutoCompleteItem`.
-You need to use the `GenerateDataFormItem` event to set the `DisplayMemberPath` and `SelectedValuePath` property values of `DataFormAutoCompleteItem`.
+You can display the complex type property values in autocomplete editor by using the `DisplyMemberPath` and `SelectedValuePath` properties of [DataFormAutoCompleteItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormAutoCompleteItem.html).
+You need to use the [GenerateDataFormItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.SfDataForm.html#Syncfusion_Maui_DataForm_SfDataForm_GenerateDataFormItem) event to set the `DisplayMemberPath` and `SelectedValuePath` property values of [DataFormAutoCompleteItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormAutoCompleteItem.html?tabs=tabid-1).

 N> Class cannot be directly set as data type for autocomplete editor in this complex type scenario.